 Thanks to Reddit user WhenMachinesCry‘s post about a 2-year-old video of Michael Jordan, which took place 17 years ago, everybody is talking about the day Michael Jordan “abused” and/or “schooled” a “Bulls player” after that player challenged a retired Jordan — I guess he never heard what Kendall Gill had to say about challenging MJ: “Calling out the devil is one thing, facing him is another.”

-That Bulls player who called out “the devil” just happens to be one of my favorite players from the 90s, so in defense (no pun intended) of Corey Benjamin, this fan of the high flying guard from Oregon State reached out to Corey to talk about the day he played MJ one-on-one and a few other days, including the day he out-dunked Kobe Bryant in high school and the day he took on Ronnie Fields in a dunk contest that Vince Carter will even tell you was one of the best dunk contests ever.
+That Bulls player who called out “the devil” just happens to be one of my favorite players from the late 90s (seriously), so in defense (no pun intended) of Corey Benjamin, this fan of the high-flying guard from Oregon State reached out to Corey to talk about the day he played MJ one-on-one and a few other days, including the day he out-dunked Kobe Bryant in high school and the day he took on Ronnie Fields in a dunk contest that Vince Carter will even tell you was one of the best dunk contests ever.

 VS MICHAEL JORDAN

 According to then Chicago Tribute writer Skip Bayless (yes that Skip Bayless), back in November of 1999, a retired MJ stopped by a Bulls practice to accept an “ill-advised challenge” sent by the young Bulls guard.

 First off, I wouldn’t call it an “ill-advised challenge.”
 It’s more like a dream opportunity.
 Imagine growing up and wanting to be like the greatest basketball player of all-time and then one day you find yourself playing that position for that team and you now have the opportunity to play against your idol.
 Would taking advantage of that opportunity be considered ill-advised?

 “I was the young guy and I was always nagging guys like Randy Brown who would talk to Jordan” said Benjamin about how the challenge started. “and I said something like I could beat him.”